 The annual incentive program is a core component of the Company's pay for results philosophy.
 The program is heavily weighted to financial results of the Company or relevant business units and the goals are closely linked to business strategy.
-The program components include the award opportunity (expressed as a percentage of base salary) and the performance measures (such as EPS or EBITDA).
+The components of this program have historically included the award opportunity (expressed as a percentage of base salary) and the performance measures (such as EPS or EBITDA).
 To ensure the integrity of the goals and minimize the risk of unanticipated outcomes, each goal has a performance range built around it with a commensurate increase or decrease in the associated award opportunity.

-Award opportunities .
-Each NEO has a target annual incentive award opportunity payable in cash which is expressed as a percentage of salary.
+Award opportunities.
+Each NEO has had a target annual incentive award opportunity payable in cash which is expressed as a percentage of salary.
 If results fall below pre-established threshold levels, the Compensation Committee generally believes the performance does not warrant an incentive.
 If results exceed pre-established outstanding goals, the cash award payout is capped at the maximum award opportunity.
 The Compensation Committee believes that having a maximum cap serves to reduce the likelihood of windfalls and makes the maximum cost of the plan predictable.
-The award opportunity is established for each executive based on market practice, the desired emphasis on pay at risk (more pay at risk for more senior executives) and internal equity (comparably positioned executives should have comparable award opportunities).
-Messrs.
-Boshart, Hensel and Ward also have a subjective component to their bonus plans.
+The award opportunity is established for each executive based on market practice, the desired emphasis on pay at risk (more pay at risk for more senior executives) and internal equity (comparably positioned executives should have comparable award opportunities.

 Annual Incentives for CEO and CFO.
-The annual incentive plan for Joseph A. Boshart, our CEO, and Emil Hensel, our CFO, has two components:
+In 2008, the annual incentive plan for Joseph A. Boshart, our CEO, and Emil Hensel, our CFO, had two components:

-The objective portion of the Annual Incentive Plan has a target cash bonus of 70% of base salary tied to the achievement of meeting certain EBITDA and EPS targets.
-60% of this 70% opportunity is weighted toward the EBITDA component of the Plan and 40% is weighted toward achieving the EPS component of the Plan.
-The same weight will be applied in 2008.
-A range of results is established for each of these goals, from a threshold to a maximum cash award.
-For example, in 2007, Mr. Boshart was entitled to receive a range of 12%-75% of his base salary based on the EBITDA component and 8%-50% of his base salary based on the EPS component.
-In 2007, Mr. Hensel was entitled to receive a range of 12%-69% of his base salary based on the EBITDA component and 8%-46% based on the EPS component.
+The objective portion of the Annual Incentive Plan had a target cash bonus of 70% of base salary tied to the achievement of meeting certain EBITDA and EPS targets.
+60% of this 70% opportunity was weighted toward the EBITDA component of the Plan and 40% was weighted toward achieving the EPS component of the Plan.
+A range of results was established for each of these goals, from a threshold to a maximum cash award.
+For example, in 2008, Mr. Boshart was entitled to receive a range of 12%-75% of his base salary based on the EBITDA component.
+In 2008, Mr. Hensel was entitled to receive a range of 12%-69% of his base salary based on the EBITDA component and 8%-46% based on the EPS component.
 These annual incentive bonuses are typically paid in February following the year in which they were earned.
+Under the 2008 Annual Incentive Plan, Messrs.
+Boshart and Hensel were entit led to receive bonuses of \$192,600 and \$131,600, respectively; however, they both declined these cash bonuses.

-The Compensation Committee establishes these EBITDA and EPS targets and the weighting of each goal during the Company's first Compensation Committee meeting each year.
-The process for setting the goals begins with the management team establishing preliminary goals based on prior year's results, strategic initiatives, industry performance and projected economic conditions in the United States.
-The Compensation Committee assesses the difficulty of the goals and their implications for share price appreciation, revenue growth and other related factors.
-The iterative process results in final goals presented by management to the Compensation Committee at its February meeting.
+Historically, the Compensation Committee established these EBITDA and EPS targets and the weighting of each goal during the Company's first Compensation Committee meeting each year.
+The process for setting the goals began with the management team establishing preliminary goals based on prior year's results, strategic initiatives, industry performance and projected economic conditions in the United States.
+The Compensation Committee assessed the difficulty of the goals and their implications for share price appreciation, revenue growth and other related factors.
+The iterative process resulted in final goals presented by management to the Compensation Committee at its February meeting.